SalesConnection/Caction-Support/docs/Setup_Job_Template.md

       <img src="img/Job_Template_Step_1.png" alt="Job Template Step 1">
    </p>

+   *Note: You must have access to Template Settings menu to perform this action.
+Please request permission or help from your admin if you do not have access to the menu.<br>

 2. "Template Info" provides basic information about the job template.<br>

    | Terms | Description |